OriHoch/sk8s/README.md

 ## Authorize with GitHub to push changes

-Having infrastructure as code means you should be able to push any changes to infrastructure configuration back to GitHub.

-You can use the following procudure on both Google Cloud Shell and from local PC
+You can use the following procudure on both Google Cloud Shell and from local PC to enable pushing changes to GitHub

 Create an SSH key -